The suburb that goes global: Your city guide to Duluth

 Take in the music at Red Clay Music Foundry.
 Founded by Eddie Owen, this performance venue and music school in Downtown Decatur has hosted acts big and small.
 Come see everyone from Jason Isbell to tribute bands for legends like James Brown and the Rolling Stones.
 (See full schedule on their website.)
 If you dream of one day being on stage, check out their music school, Gwinnett Music to learn to play.

 Or belt the tunes yourself at karaoke.
 Prefer to sing hit songs yourself?
 Grab a group of friends and visit one of Duluth’s many karaoke bars.
 One favorite is DoReMi, which sits above an H-Mart shopping center so you can grab snacks before the show.
-Or check out Gangnam Style Karaoke, which offers a wide variety of tunes (beyond the Psy global hit), generous food plates, and good times.

 Where are the best places to eat and drink in Duluth?